 Employer sponsored students on part-time courses can apply online directly to LSBU.

 The process of applying for an apprenticeship depends on whether you have an employer to sponsor (and support) you.
 Our how to apply information explains this in more detail.
 Please check you meet the eligibility requirements and that you have an employer to support you.

-If you did not disclose a disability at the time of applying and want to do so now, contact Disability and Dyslexia Support on 020 7815 6405.
+If you did not indicate you had a disability at the time of applying and want to do so now, contact DDS on 020 7815 6405.

 Looked After Young People and Care Leavers

 If you’re a Looked After Young Person or a Care Leaver applying to us or wondering what your next step could be, then we can help.